hpe-storage/scod/docs/partners/vmware/index.md

 ### Feature Comparison

-!!!
-Important
 Volume parameters available to the vSphere CSI Driver will be dependent upon options exposed through the vSphere SPBM and may not include all volume features available.
-Please refer to the [HPE Primera: VMware ESXi Implementation Guide](https://support.hpe.com/hpesc/public/docDisplay?docLocale=en_US&docId=emr_na-a00088903en_us) or [VMware vSphere Virtual Volumes on HPE Nimble Storage Implementation Guide](https://psnow.ext.hpe.com/doc/a00044881enw) for list of available features. <br /> <br /> For a list of available volume parameters in the HPE CSI Driver for Kubernetes, refer to the respective [CSP](../../container_storage_provider/index.md). <br /> <br /> **Support for the vSphere CSI Driver is provided by VMware.**
+Please refer to the [HPE Primera: VMware ESXi Implementation Guide](https://support.hpe.com/hpesc/public/docDisplay?docLocale=en_US&docId=emr_na-a00088903en_us) or [VMware vSphere Virtual Volumes on HPE Nimble Storage Implementation Guide](https://psnow.ext.hpe.com/doc/a00044881enw) for list of available features. <br /> <br /> For a list of available volume parameters in the HPE CSI Driver for Kubernetes, refer to the respective [CSP](../../container_storage_provider/index.md).

 | Feature                                         | HPE CSI Driver | vSphere CSI Driver |
 | ----------------------------------------------- | -------------- | ------------------ |